-My Tiny Plot is the diary of a vegetable patch in Portland, Oregon.
-It all started in England in 2005 with a few pots on the patio.
-I soon moved to an allotment (or community garden) and started growing on a bigger scale.
-Then when I was pregnant with my first boy I gave up the community patch in favour of my own back garden.
-In August 2012, we moved from the UK to Portland.
+My Tiny Plot is a diary detailing my adventures in gardening.
+I created my first garden in England in 2005 back then it was just a few pots on the patio.
+But soon I got the gardening bug and applied for an allotment (or community garden).
+I was on the waiting list for while but when I finally got the allotment I started growing on a bigger scale.
+When I was pregnant with my first child we moved to a bigger house and that offered me the opportunity to create a garden in my own back yard.
+In 2012, we moved from the UK to Portland, Oregon.

-Despite the changes in size over the years My Tiny Plot is dedicated to growing great vegetables, healthy fruit and the most beautiful cutting flowers.
-Eating fresh produce and generally living the good life is my family goal.
+Despite the list of changes over the years, My Tiny Plot is dedicated to one thing; enjoying and celebrating the beauty of plants and reveling in the peace that comes with puttering around your garden and growing beautiful things.
+Eating fresh produce and generally living the good life is just an added benefit.

 I have a few rules about growing vegetables.
 Here’s my top ten gardening commandments …

 Enjoy the site and pop back regularly to see what’s going on down at My Tiny Plot.